A beautiful and bright dress that Frida Kahlo wore

 Petticoat

-Another type of undergarment, a petticoat used to be worn under skirts and dresses as an extra layer for warmth.
-They’re not as commonly worn in the 2020s as they were when I was growing up in the 1980s – I recall my gran making petticoats for herself and her sisters whenever she bought a stash of silky fabrics.
+Petticoats used to be worn under skirts and dresses as an extra layer for warmth.
+I recall my gran always making new petticoats for herself whenever she found some cheap silky fabrics on sale.

 Playsuits